zerowastefestival/zerowastefestival.github.io/index.md

 The festival will be hosted at the [St. Andrews Resource Centre](https://www.standrews.ie){:target="blank"} at [114-116 Pearse Street, Dublin 2](https://goo.gl/maps/ijkxtyR7jEK2){:target="blank"} from 10 AM to 5 PM on June 24, 2018.

-St. Andrews Resource Centre is conveniently located between the city center and Grand Canal Dock and we strongly encourage every visitor to come by food, bike, or public transport to the festival.
+St. Andrews Resource Centre is conveniently located between the city centre and Grand Canal Dock and we strongly encourage every visitor to come by foot, bike, or public transport to the festival.
 Note that public parking around the venue is limited.

 - Plenty of Dublin Bus services stop near the Centre on Pearse Street, e.g. routes 1, 15a, 15b, 47, 56a, 77a stop directly in front of the Centre at Pearse Street Park.
 - Your closest DART stations are Grand Canal Dock and Pearse Station (5 minutes walk).